vivektambi/OptimisingMLpipeline/README.md

 ## Future work
 Future imrovements:
   1. For goal_metric, AUC is another very important metric to measure model performance.
 Evaluating model performance with this metric and maximising this in hyperdrive runs as well as auto-ml runs will give new insights into the model.
+  2. Adding the Predictive Power score(PPS) to accuracy metric.
+  A predictive power score gives us a relative score between a naive model and a tuned model.
+This will help to gain more confidence in the model performance metric.